Jesse Hall

 ONLINE and ASYNCHRONOUS

 German 2100 provides the last phase of an introduction to the German language and the cultures of those who speak it, with primary emphasis on providing the skills and knowledge necessary to advance to intermediate-level language usage at a quicker pace than in previous courses.
 The focus is on further development of basic communication skills in speaking, listening, reading, and writing in German.
 Additionally, more nuanced cultural and sociolinguistic competencies will be explored through a range of materials, including a television show and several film screenings.
+This is the last time this online version of the course will be offered for the foreseeable future.

 Instructor Megan McKinstry